BlinkID/blinkid-android/README.md

 ### Obtaining face detection result

 Face Detector produces [FaceDetectorResult](https://blinkid.github.io/blinkid-android/com/microblink/detectors/face/FaceDetectorResult.html).
-You can use `instanceof` operator to check if obtained `DetectorSettings` is instance of `FaceDetectorResult ` class.
+You can use `instanceof` operator to check if obtained `DetectorResult` is instance of `FaceDetectorResult ` class.
 See the following snippet for an example:

 ```java
 public void handleDetectorResult(DetectorResult detResult) {